Reviewing IGK: Dry Shampoo Without the Residue?

 On the Hair

 Just like a traditional dry shampoo, First Class is quick to work through hair- and I’ve perfected spraying this on and tousling through roots in approximately 8 seconds so is great for any in-a-hurry beautifying.

 Unlike most dry shampoos though, this has a scent that doesn’t totally betray the fact your hair isn’t freshly washed (and smells slightly of flowers- really quite nice).
 It also leaves absolutely no traces of white dust, which officially makes it one of my favourite ever products.

 Its oil-cleansing abilities are seriously impressive too, tackling even my sweatiest post-exercise or day 5 hair.
-At the same time it offers great volume, making it something of a favourite for generally styling too (since my hair has naturally has plenty of volume- unfortunately it’s all through the ends not the roots, leaving me slightly triangular-looking unless I put in some serious effort).
+At the same time, it offers great volume, making it something of a favourite for general styling too (since my hair naturally has plenty of volume- unfortunately it’s all through the ends not the roots, leaving me slightly triangular-looking unless I put in some serious effort).